tfabritius/pr/README.md

 $ yarn web dev
 ```

-The backend provies a SwaggerUI for the REST API on `/doc`.
+The backend provides a SwaggerUI for the REST API on `/doc`.

 ## Executing tests